Delta-IV/NROL-22 launch from Vandenberg AFB

 Lockett Books Calendar Catalog: Rocket Launches from Vandenberg Air Force Base

-A dozen photos of rocket launches from Vandenberg Air Force Base:
+Photos of thirteen rocket launches from Vandenberg Air Force Base:

 Pegasus-XL/Wide-Field Infra-red Explorer (WIRE) March 4, 1999